autostructure/artifactory/README.markdown

 ##### `binary_provider_type`

 Optional setting for the binary storage provider.
 The type of database to configure for.
-Valid values are 'filesystem', 'fullDb', 'cachedFS', 'S3'.
+Valid values are 'filesystem', 'fullDb', 'cachedFS', 'clusterGCS', 'S3'.
 Defaults to 'filesystem'.

 ###### filesystem (default)
 This means that metadata is stored in the database, but binaries are stored in the file system.
 The default location is under $ARTIFACTORY_HOME/data/filestore however this can be modified.